FLIzze/game-of-life/README.md

 - [x] Can speed up or slow down play speed
 - [x] Can change cell size
 - [x] Can hide or show grid lines
-- [ ] Eraser tool
-- [ ] Can go to previous generation of cells AKA history

 #### Advanced Control
 - [ ] Add shortcuts for all controls